anoma/nspec/docs/Prelude.juvix.md

 hello : String := "Hello, World!";
 ```

-- **Unit**: Represents a type with a single value.
-Often used when a function
+## Unit

-  does not return any meaningful value.
+The type `Unit` represents a type with a single value.
+Often used when a function does not return any meaningful value.

 ```juvix
 import Stdlib.Data.Unit